christian-posta/ceposta-devops-ose/docs/set-up-jenkins.md

 # Setting up Jenkins for the Continuous Delivery Demo
-We use docker containers for all of the continuous deliver pieces, so follow the first section on setting up the Docker container on your host.
+We use docker containers for all of the continuous delivery pieces, so follow the first section on setting up the Docker container on your host.
 Docker isn't required if you wish to manually set up an environment somewhere else.

 ## Set up Docker container